 (4) Buildings and other structures, whether temporary or permanent, will be allowed only on a finding that such is the best location, that such location will not have a significant impact on the abutters, the neighbors or the community, and that such location is in accordance with the general intent of the Zoning Bylaw.
 Such a finding may also be made based on probable substantial hardship for the applicant.

-(5) The outdoor storage or display of goods or materials in the setback areas, whether offered for sale or not, is not will normally be allowed only except in the PD Zone.
-A waiver for such storage or display will be required, in the PD Zone for such display or other use.
+(5) The outdoor storage or display of goods or materials in the setback areas, whether offered for sale or not, is not allowed unless a waiver for such storage or display is obtained from the Planning Board through site plan review.

 F. Parking requirements.
 Parking shall be provided in accordance with the Zoning Bylaw.
 (See Zoning Bylaw, Article VIII.)